Assistant/CustomWeapons/README.md

 ## Installing weapons
 You can drop that weapon file inside `Custom/Weapons/` in your game's root folder.
 You will need to restart to reload new weapons, this is planned to change.

+## Contact me
+If you have bugs or suggestions you can make an issue.
+If you want to help develop mods for Nobeta or need help, feel free to message me on Discord: `Assistant#8431`.
+However, I'll be quite upset if you want to use me as a replacement for [Google](https://google.com).